gmrammohan15/EVA4/S15-FinalAssignment-MaskDepth/README.md

 # Model for mask prediction
-As stated above we need encoder-decoder or down and up convolution model to solve this problem Investigated available architecures
+As stated above we need encoder-decoder or down and up convolution model to solve this problem \
+Investigated available architecures
-1.VGG-16
+1.VGG-16 \
-2.VGG-19
+2.VGG-19 \
-3.UNet
+3.UNet \
-4.Resnet 50
+4.Resnet 18/50 \

 This one more or less falls into category of semantic segmentation problem.\
 Since we don't need to do object detection, our loss functions can be much simpler \

-Thought process:
+Thought process: \
-VGG models are very heavy(~ 130 M params), so no plans to use this provided the constraints we have.
+VGG models are very heavy(~ 130 M params), so no plans to use this provided the constraints we have. \
-Tried with Resnet 18 model which has close to 12 M params, was not able to get the desired accuracy
+Tried with Resnet 18 model which has close to 12 M params, was not able to get the desired accuracy \

-So, decided to use UNet architecture for this purpose.
+So, decided to use UNet architecture for this purpose. \

-Model details:
+Model details:\
-Model params:17,269,121
+Model params:17,269,121 \
-Params size (MB): 65.88
+Params size (MB): 65.88 \
-Estimated Total Size (MB): 301.75
+Estimated Total Size (MB): 301.75 \

 https://github.com/gmrammohan15/EVA4/blob/master/S15-FinalAssignment-MaskDepth/models/unet.py

 ## Loss function:
 ### Dice Coefficient:
-The applications using UNet typically uses Dice coefficient  loss function.This would not solve our problem.
+The applications using UNet typically uses Dice coefficient  loss function.This would not solve our problem.\
-Tried using this loss function.It was not able to detect the edges properly.However it will cover and mask the foreground object.Edges are taken care here
+Tried using this loss function.It was not able to detect the edges properly.However it will cover and mask the foreground object.Edges are not taken care here \

 ### Sigmoid + absolute difference
-abs_diff = torch.abs(target - pred)
+abs_diff = torch.abs(target - pred) \
-loss = abs_diff.mean(1, True)
+loss = abs_diff.mean(1, True) \
 ### Sigmoid + BCE
 Tested with \
-crit = nn.BCEWithLogitsLoss() => Sigmoid + BCE loss
+crit = nn.BCEWithLogitsLoss() => Sigmoid + BCE loss \

-Sigmoid as activation layer at the end followed by BCE worked well for this purpose.
+Sigmoid as activation layer at the end followed by BCE worked well for this purpose. \

-Below are the results captured in tensorboard:
+Below are the results captured in tensorboard: \

 ## Tensorboard ground truth for masks while training/eval